glatsa/beautiful-jekyll/Portfolio.md

 ## Python Project #1:
 ###    &nbsp;&nbsp;&nbsp;&nbsp; Jefferson Housing Market Analysis
-* Analyzed 82,000+ real estate sale transaction in Jefferson County to understand the real estate markert (obtained from the [Jefferson County])
+* Analyzed 82,000+ real estate sale transaction in Jefferson County to understand the real estate market (obtained from  [Jefferson County])
-* Successfully Webscrappted to Gather Additional Data
+* Successfully webscraped to gather additional data
-* Created a function to generate heat maps based upon given critera (sq. footage, price of home, qty of sales, etc..)
+* Created a function to generate heat maps based upon given criteria (square footage, price of home, quantity of sales, etc.)
 * See Code for [Housing Market Analysis]
 * See the Presentation about the [Jefferson Housing Market]